decenomy/DSW/contrib/masternodesetup/README.md

 ## Required
 1) **MONK collateral value at current block** ([consult the collateral table](../../README.md#rewards-breakdown))
 2) **Local Wallet https://github.com/decenomy/MONK/releases**
-3) **VPS with UBUNTU 16.04 or 18.04**
+3) **VPS with UBUNTU 18.04** (it is possible to work on other versions but it is not tested)
 4) **Putty https://www.putty.org/**
 5) **Text editor on your local pc to save data for copy/paste**
 ***

 ***On your Local Wallet***
-* Create an address with a label MN1 and send exactly 4000 MONK to it.
+* Create an address with a label MN1 and send exactly the collateral amount to it ([consult the collateral table](../../README.md#rewards-breakdown)).
 Wait to complete 6 confirmations on “ Payment to yourself “ created.

 * Open the Debug Console ( Tools – Debug Console ) and type ***createmasternodekey***.
 You will then receive your private key, save it in a txt to use it later.